Basic Rules For The Safe Handling Of Hazardous Materials

 • Never eat or drink while handling any materials, and if your hands are contaminated, don’t use cosmetics or handle contact lenses.

-Understanding the Hazardous Materials in Your Facility
+Understanding Hazardous Materials In Your Facility

 • Make sure all containers are properly labeled and that the material is contained in an appropriate container.
-Don’t use any material that is not contained or labeled properly.
-Report any damaged containers or illegible labels to your supervisor right away.

 • Read labels and the material safety data sheet (MSDS) before using any material to make sure you understand hazards and precautions.

-Storage and Collection Areas
+Storage And Collection Areas

 • Keep lids on containers always.
 The term “closed” means leak proof and vapor tight.